sky-terra/Delineate-Anything/README.md

 ## 🚀 Inference
+💡 Try the Colab demo first, **no installation needed**, or run locally if you prefer full control.

 1. Place your RGB images in the `data/images/` folder.
 If available, also include the corresponding land cover map in the `data/masks/`
    _(Three Sentinel-2 sample images and a land cover map are provided for testing.)_